 - If your business is closed: Next to the holiday, click Delete .

 - If your business is open: Next to the hours, click More Delete .

 - In your bulk upload spreadsheet, locate the “Special hours” column.

-- Enter the affected days and their special hours in the following format, with “x” to designate an all-day closure.
-You can enter hours in 24-hour format:
+- Enter the affected days and their special hours with “x” to designate an all-day closure.

 2015-11-26: x, 2015-12-25: x, 2015-12-26: 10:00-16:00, 2015-12-26: 17:00-18:00, 2016-1-1: 00:00-00:00

-In this case, your regular hours for the second day will be ignored in favor of the special hours.
-If you want to keep any of the next day's hours, make sure to enter them again in your list of special hours:
+In this case, your regular hours for the second day are ignored in favor of the holiday hours.
+If you want to keep any of the next day's hours, include them again in your list of special hours, such as: